-R Revenue BITDA
+Revenue EBITDA

 % to Plan Multiplier for Bonus % to Plan Multiplier for Bonus

-Linear scale from 0.50 Linear scale from 0.50
+80% Linear scale from 0.50 to 1.00 80% Linear scale from 0.50 to 1.00

-80% to 1.00 80% to 1.00

 100% 1.00 100% 1.00

 110% 1.50 157% 1.50

 120% 2.00 213% 2.00

 125% 2.50 241% 2.50

 130% 3.00 270% 3.00

 In order to receive any payment for achieving the revenue goal for 2010, a threshold level of performance was established.
 This required that 80% of the revenue goal, or \$38.56 million in revenue, or 96% of our 2009 total revenue, had to be achieved before any payment would be made.
 This threshold was increased from 70% of our revenue goal in 2009.
 If actual revenue was between 80% and 100% of the revenue goal, then 50% of the target bonus amount attributable to the revenue target would be payable at 80% of the goal, with progressively higher amounts of bonus payments earned based on performance relative to the revenue target so that 100% of the target bonus would be payable at the operating plan revenue level.
-It was possible for up to a maximum of 300% of the target bonus amount attributable to the revenue goal, the bonus attributable to the revenue goal, the bonus attributable to the revenue target for 2010 was therefore paid at 300% of the target bonus amount attributable to such goal.
+It was possible for up to a maximum of 300% of the target bonus attributable to the revenue goal, the bonus attributable to the revenue for greater than 130% achievement of the revenue goal.
+Because the Company achieved 135% of its revenue goal, the bonus attributable to the revenue target for 2010 was therefore paid at 300% of the target bonus amount attributable to such goal.

 The portion of the bonus attributable to the adjusted EBITDA loss was payable upon the accomplishment of an annual adjusted EBITDA loss of \$4.211 million for 2010.
 Adjusted EBITDA is our net profit (loss) adjusted to exclude interest, taxes, depreciation and stock-based compensation expense, and excludes any performance-based compensation above our operating plan targets.
 In order to receive any payment for achieving the adjusted EBITDA target, a threshold level of performance was established.
 This required that our adjusted EBITDA loss be less than \$4.908 million before any payment would be made.
 This would have represented a 38% reduction in losses from 2009 before any payment would be possible.
 If our adjusted EBITDA loss was between \$4.908 million and \$4.211 million then 50% of the target bonus attributable to the adjusted EBITDA target would be payable at a loss of \$4.908 million and progressively higher amounts of the bonus payments would be earned so that 100% of the target bonus would be payable at the operating plan adjusted EBITDA loss level of \$4.211 million.
-The Committee approved adjusted EBITDA accelerators up to 300% of the target bonus amount attributable to such goal for achievement of an annual adjusted EBITDA profit.
+The Committee approved adjusted EBITDA accelerators up to 300% of the target bonus anount attributable to such goal for achievement of an annual adjusted EBITDA profit.
 Because the Company achieved 213% of the target 2010 adjusted EBITDA loss, the bonus attributable to the adjusted EBITDA target was paid at 200% of the target bonus amount attributable to such goal.